physionetchallenges/physionetchallenges.github.io/2020/index.md

 ## <a name="registration"></a> Registering for the Challenge and Conditions of Participation

 To participate in the Challenge, you must register [here](https://docs.google.com/forms/d/e/1FAIpQLSdZUTrpoVuotZxUTUbo23k2u-wdiOvkiZWgzorblUsQOCSnew/viewform?usp=sf_link), providing the full names, affiliations and official email addresses of your entire team.
-The details of all authors must be exactly the same as the details you use to submit your abstract to Computing in Cardiology in April.
+The details of all authors must be exactly the same as the details you use to submit your abstract to Computing in Cardiology.
 You may add (but not subtract) authors later by emailing challenge [at] physionet.org.

 ## <a name="algorithms"></a> Algorithms